chsasank/chsasank.github.io/_posts/classic_papers/2020-12-13-learning-representations-back-propogating-errors.md

 To break symmetry we start with small random weights.
 Variants on the learning procedure have been discovered independently by David Parker (personal communication) and by Yann Le Cun[3].

-One simple task that cannot be done by just connecting the input units to the output units is the detection of symmetry.
-To detect whether the binary activity levels of a one-dimensional array of input units are symmetrical about the centre point, it is essential to use an intermediate layer because the activity in an individual input unit, considered alone, provides no evidence about the symmetry or non-symmetry of the whole input vector, so simply adding up the evidence from the individual input units is insufficient.
+<span class="mark">One simple task that cannot be done by just connecting the input units to the output units is the detection of symmetry.</span> To detect whether the binary activity levels of a one-dimensional array of input units are symmetrical about the centre point, it is essential to use an intermediate layer because the activity in an individual input unit, considered alone, provides no evidence about the symmetry or non-symmetry of the whole input vector, so simply adding up the evidence from the individual input units is insufficient.
 (A more formal proof that intermediate units are required is given in ref.2.)
 The learning procedure discovered an elegant solution using just two intermediate units, as shown in Fig. 1.

 <figure>
 <label for="mn-fig-1" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-1" class="margin-toggle">